Depo-Provera® Hormonal Injections

 Where can I get Depo-Provera® injections?

 Your health care provider can give you Depo-Proverainjections.
 He/she will first want to do a physical exam and ask you about your medical history and your family's medical history.
 This way, your health care provider can find out if Depo-Provera injections are a good type of contraception for you.
 The first Depo-Provera injection is usually given during the first 5 days after a normal menstrual period begins.
-Each injection costs between $30-$75.
+Each injection costs between $30-$100, but your insurance should cover the cost.

 Are there side effects from Depo-Provera® injections?